 1. Specify that safety switches are to be 240 volt, or 600 volt as indicated, with quick-make, quick-break operating mechanism, and that safety switches are to be heavy duty type with full cover interlock and indicator handle.

-2. Specify that safety switches are to meet applicable requirements of Federal Specification W-W-865C for heavy switches.
+2. Specify that safety switches are to meet applicable requirements of Federal

+Specification W-W-865C for heavy switches.
 They are to be UL listed, and are to meet the applicable requirements of NEMA KS1 for Type HD.

-3. Specify that the number of poles, ampere rating, whether fusible or non-fusible type of NEMA enclosure, and other data is to be as noted, and that safety switches are to be securely mounted to the surface on which they are installed.
+3. Specify the number of poles, ampere rating, whether fusible or non-fusible type of NEMA enclosure, and other data is to be as noted.
+4. A Switchboard will be required in lieu of a panelboard for any metered service entrance over 800 amps.